artanzand/artanzand.github.io/_posts/2022-02-10-neural-style-transfer.md

 How should we read the above diagram?
 We are building a model in which the optimization algorithm updates the pixel values rather than the neural network's parameters.
 The general idea is to use the activation value of responses from different hidden layers of a convolutional network to build the stylized image.
 Activation values of layers capture from low level details (edges, strokes, points, corners) to high level details (patterns, objects) when going from shallow to deeper layers.
 This is then used to perturb the content image, which gives the final stylized image.
 Due to freezing of network weights, this is considered a transfer learning too.

 This is how the model works.
 We remove the output layer in the traditional supervised neural network and choose some layers' activations to represent the content of an image (multiple outputs).
 We then set both content and style images as the input to the pretrained VGG network and run forward propagation.
-We set hidden layer activations for both ($a^{(C)}$ and $a^{(G)}$) as the base values to be used for the calculation of the cost for the generated image.
+We set hidden layer activations for both (a_C and a_G) as the base values to be used for the calculation of the cost for the generated image.
 The generated image is the input (and the output) of the network, as in each iteration which starts from random noise, we will calculate the activation values for the generated image, find the total cost, and update the input image based on the gradients calculated in respect to pixel values.
 This is very exciting!
 Deep learning has many different types of models, and this is only one of them!
 <br>

 # Building Blocks